“Design is not just what it looks like and feels like. Design is how it works.” Late. Steve Jobs, Founder, Apple. Inc.

 1. Inline CSS

 Inline CSS is the simplest CSS form, that is embedded within HTML tags.
 It is helpful when a single webpage requires basic styling.
 However, larger projects cannot use Inline CSS because it becomes challenging to manage styles as the project grows.
-Here’s an example of inline CSS:
+It is one of the simplest CSS style types, useful for quick changes.

 <!DOCTYPE html>